rudolphhaink/Sales-Analysis/README.md

 # Sales Performance Analysis Portfolio

 ## Overview
 This project analyzes a synthetic sales dataset to uncover key insights and trends in sales performance across regions, product categories, and sales representatives.
-It showcases skills in **SQL**, **Python** (data analysis and visualization), and **Tableau** dashboarding.
+It showcases skills in **Python** (data analysis and visualization) and **Tableau** dashboarding.

 ## Project Goals
 - Perform exploratory data analysis (EDA) to understand sales distribution and profitability.